mangesh2m/d-a-c-workflow/About Markdown/01-markdown-cheat-sheet.md

   |<pre><code>1.
 First item&#x0A;5.
 Second item&#x0A;8.
 Third item</code></pre>| 1.
 First item<br>2.
 Second item<br>3.
 Third item|

 > [!NOTE]
-> Markdown natively does NOT support formatting of text like you see above in the table, so I have embedded raw HTML tags to achieve the desired appearance.
+> Markdown natively does NOT support formatting of text like you see in the table above, so I have embedded raw HTML tags to achieve the desired appearance.